-Application Applied Explanation on application of the practice The AC consists of members who have a wide range of necessary skills to discharge their duties.
-The members of AC include partner of audit firms and experiences in the field of management consultancy and legal.
+Application : Applied Explanation on application of the practice : The AC consists of members who have a wide range of necessary skills to discharge their duties.
+The members of AC include partner of audit firms and possess experiences in the field of audit, accountancy and company secretarial.
 The details of the qualifications and experiences of the members of AC are disclosed in the Profile of Directors section of the Annual Report.
-All members of the AC are financially literate, with a majority of the members being members of the Malaysian Institute of Accountants.
-The AC in discharging its duties, review the quarterly results and annual financial statements and recommended them to the Board for approval before releasing them to the public.
+All members of the AC are financially literate, with a majority of the members being members of the MIA.
+The AC in discharging its duties, reviews the quarterly results and annual financial statements and recommends them to the Board for approval before releasing them to the public.
 The AC also reviews the appropriateness of the Company's and Group's accounting policies and the changes to these policies as well as ensures the financial statements are drawn up in accordance with the provisions of the Companies Act 2016 and applicable accounting standards.
 For detailed disclosure of the activities undertaken by the AC, please refer to the Audit Committee Report in the Annual Report.
-The members of AC undertook continuous professional development(s) to keep them abreast of relevant industry developments as required by the respective professional bodies and trainings in the field of accounting, auditing, taxation and regulatory developments.
+The members of AC undertook continuous professional development(s) to keep them abreast of relevant industry developments as required by the respective professional bodies and trainings in the field of accounting, auditing, taxation, company secretarial and other regulatory requirements.
 The trainings attended by individual members of AC are shown in the following table: